bharathkumarkn/Swagger-Utility/README.md

 ##Contribute

 You can find the Source Code of the Utility as well.
-Please feel free to contribute to the Unitlity.
+Please feel free to contribute by adding more features and let us know for any feedbacks/bugs in this Utility.

 ##Licence

 All of SweetLime is licensed under the Apache License, Version 2

-Copyright (c) 2014 Girish Rangaswamy @ Apigee Corp
+Copyright (c) 2015 Bharath Kumar @ Apigee Corp

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: